Opeolumike/UK-Precision-GridShift/ARCHITECTURE.md

 search_radius = (physical_target_size / 2) + placement_tolerance_margin
 ```

 **Crucial Decision — Corner Detection via Centroid, Not Single Maximum:** For checkerboard targets, Harris corner detection responds strongly to every internal corner of the board, not just its centre.
-Taking the single strongest corner response risks landing on any one corner of the board — anywhere from the centre to an edge — introducing a positional bias on the order of the board's own physical size.
+Taking the single strongest corner response risks landing on any one corner of the board.
+This introduces a positional bias on the order of the board's own physical size.

 ```
 DEFINE locate_checkerboard_target(image_window):